MarcoToppino/99/README.md

 * As a player, I want the game's website to be easy to navigate.

-    - A carousel design has been implemented to move across the different sections with ease.

-    - The website offers an intuitive structure for the player to find easily the information or section they are looking for.

-    - The navigation bar is clearly presented to assist with the site's navigation.
+    - THe game runs on a single page, no need at all to navigate.

+    - The only link provided, reloads the page to allow restarting completely the game.

 * As a player, I want the game to be fun and engaging.

-    - A fun main image has been selected to represent the game in a fun way.

-    - The site's color design has been inspired on the main image in order to create a clear relation between each color used and the weapons available in the game.

-    - The game area display the weapons chosen by both the player and the computer in their respective colors and icons.
+    - The game is simple but engaging.
+It empowers the player and need some calculation abilities to develop a good strategy against the CPU.

-    - The score for the current round is being tracked and displayed on the top of the game section.

-    - Feedback area display the result for each round with a short explanation.

-    - The game result is provided in a fun way with adaptable colors and GIFs depending on the result.
+    - The CPU Player has never a fixed strategy, allowing many different lenghts of the game.

+    - Feedback is given immediately after the move, changing accordingly the points and drawing new cards.

 * As a player, I want to have easy access to the game rules.

-    - A rules bottom is being provided directly on the game section.
+    - Rules are provided directly in the footer of the page, allowing immediate reference

-    - The rules open on a popup directly on the game section so the player does not need to leave the game.

 * As a player, I want the game controls to be easy to access during the game.

-    - All the game buttons are being provided on the bottom of the game section for easy access.
+    - The game contains only three buttons, directly under the cards to be played.

-* As a player, I want to receive overall feedback during and after the game.
+* As a player, I want to receive overall feedback during the game.

-    - Score for the current round is always available on the top of the game section.
+    - Score for the current round is always visible in the Points section.

-    - The result for each round is being provided with a short explanation.

-    - A clear game result gets displayed after the game.
+    - A clear game result gets displayed at the end of each round (Alert) and the relevant counter is highlited in Yellow.

+    - THe counters for both won and lost games are always visible and updated after every round.

 * As a player, I want to be able to play the game on different devices.